Just when you’ve got your baby to sleep, go make a hot cup of tea and finally sit down to relax, you hear that familiar cry and you’re up again.

 In the immediate newborn period, it is very common for babies to wake after one cycle, requiring more hands-on help to resettle them.
 However, as they get older and reach the 3-4 month stage, they are able to link their sleep cycles independently and the catnapping should stop.

-Below are a number of ways in which you can help teach your baby to link their sleep cycles
+Ways you can help teach your baby to link their sleep cycles

 - Darkness – making sure the bedroom is dark enough so that you can’t see your hand in front of your face.
 This will help maximise your baby’s melatonin production and elongate their sleeps.